Staying cool is key to enjoying the summer months, but doing it while saving money… that’s pure bliss.

-Here are 6 ways you can decrease your utility bills this summer:
+Here are 6 ways or tips you can decrease your utility bills this summer:

 - Turn it down.
 Adjust your thermostat by just one degree.
 Pretty easy, right?
 By doing this simple twist of the wrist or push of a button, you can save an average of five-percent on your utility bill.
 You can turn down your thermostat right before bed, open a window and let in a cool breeze while you sleep.

 - Close it up.
 We all like summer breezes, but keep your windows shut while you run your air conditioner.
 Closing your windows keeps the hot air out and the cool air inside.
 Close off areas of your house that you don’t use.
 If you’re never in that guest bedroom or office, shut the vents and don’t waste your money cooling those rooms.
 You should also limit using kitchen and bathroom fans because they are like windows and make the air conditioner work harder.
 Instead, consider grilling outside.
 With our 360 days of sunshine in Colorado, it’s a great excuse to spend a little more time outside.